 4.3 If problems are identified to contractors working for AIT managers, the Alteration Installation Team (AIT) managers are required to initiate and conduct the Fact Finding process for unplanned events.
-The SUPERVISOR must participate as necessary to ensure effectiveness.
+The Naval Supervisory Activity (NSA) must be invited to participate to ensure effectiveness.

-4.4 Each Crane accident occurring on US Naval installations will be reported and investigated in accordance with 009-40 of NAVSEA Standard Items unless otherwise directed by the SUPERVISOR.
+4.4 Each Crane accident occurring on US Naval installations will be reported and investigated in accordance with 009-040 of NAVSEA Standard Items unless otherwise directed by the SUPERVISOR.

-4.5 Initial submission of Attachment A under 009-74 of NAVSEA Standard Items may be substituted for Attachment E under this Standard Item.
+4.5 Initial submission of Attachment A under 009-074 or Attachment F under 009-008 of NAVSEA Standard Items may be substituted for Attachment E under this NAVSEA Standard Item.
 Duplicate submission of Attachment E is not required.